pqhuy98/Convolutional-Neural-Network-Multithread/README.md

 # Neural-Network-Multithread
-Convolutional neural network speeded up using parallel computing by multithreading.
-Used libraries : C++ standard libraries : vector, algorithm, thread.h and others...
+<b>Story :</b> This project was created when I started learning about convolutional neural network and attempted to speed it up.
+The network was implemented from scratch using only C++ standard libraries.
+After spending hours to learn about multi-thread and code the solution, I finally completed the upgraded version.

-When running with 4 core cpus, speed increased by about 384% compared with 1 cpu.
+<b>Result :</b> When running with 4 core cpus, speed increased by about 384% compared with 1 cpu.